-We love exposing your kids to EE at school, but home is still the center of their world so it’s so important to allow them these similar opportunities at home.
+We love exposing your kids to EE at school, but home is still the center of their world; therefore, it’s so important to allow them these similar opportunities at home.

-- I know you’ve heard it, but let your kid get outdoors as much as possible.
+I know you’ve heard it, but let your kids get outdoors as much as possible.
 We are so lucky to live in San Diego where our weather allows us to get outside almost every day.
 Let them get dirty, let them play in puddles, dig in the dirt, explore bugs and wildlife (safely of course).
-Even just a walk around the neighborhood looking at the trees or the rollie pollies makes a difference.
-And make sure they can touch things!
+Even just a walk around the neighborhood looking at the trees or the rollie pollies makes a difference, and make sure they can touch things!
 The haptic, or tactile aspect of exploration is so important to young children.

 Chawla, L., Keena, K., Pevec, I., & Stanley, E. (2014).
 Green schoolyards as havens from stress and resources for resilience in childhood and adolescence.
 Health & Place, 28, 1-13.